AMIDA DIGITREND LRD DRIVERS JUMP HOUR 1976

 MBWC aka Endura Swiss Watch Company used different brands and made watches for private labels.
 Instead of servicing your broken 1-jewel Amida it will be easier and cheaper to search for such brands: Endura, Amida, Nelson, Ingersoll, Dynasty, Lord Lane, Gladius, Simba...
 High-grade lever movements should have 17j printed on the dials but in case of uncertainty you can always ask a seller to open the snap-back case and confirm movement quality.
 If you're a purist you can always try to have your 1-jewel cleaned and lubricated but it will never be as reliable as a fully jeweled piece.
 Lubricated ruby jewels in a watch are installed for mechanical reliability to reduce friction and wear on the pinions.
 17 jewels is a full amount that will provide reliable time keeping and more than that are used only for prestigeous reasons.

-A 1j to 17j comparison is shown above and the swap process is very easy.
-From the time I have posted information about this interchangeability (in forums, my 2005 website and eBay) I think that about 50 or more happy owners have upgraded their Amidas to reliable specifications.
+A 1j (420cal) to 17j (910cal) comparison is shown above and the swap process is very easy.
+From the time I have posted information about this interchangeability (in forums, my 2005 website and eBay) I think that about 50 or more happy owners have upgraded their Digitrends to reliable specifications.
 Please email me for instructions or a service if you're interested.
 The swap takes just a few minutes but you have to make sure that all necessary parts are transplanted especially that some ladies movements might have slightly smaller base-plates and shorter stems.
 As shown to the right - such movements with smaller discs will require moving a brass gear from one hole to another including a longer jump spring.
 Btw.
 If you ever find an empty Digitrend case you might create a custom piece by robbing a movement with snap-caseback from any other Amida and apply a mirror-printed sticker onto the standard discs (check pic above).

-Keywords: amida digitrend, fortaine, hudson, jump hour
+Keywords: amida digitrend, fortaine, crehor, hudson, jump hour

 Market value: 150-650$ (1j. or 17j. movement, bracelet, condition)